Swedish supermarket tests lasers to label organic produce

 Laser labeling has been used in Australia and New Zealand since 2009 and was approved for use in European Union countries in 2013, according to Eosta, the Netherlands-based produce supplier that is working with ICA to test the technology in Sweden.

 Eosta says it sold over 725,000 packs of organically grown avocados to the supermarket chain in 2015.
-Packing them required about 220 kilometers (135 miles) of plastic wrap.
+Packing them required about 135 miles of plastic wrap.
 The avocados etched by Eosta now sit in open bins without stickers or packaging.

 Laser marking can’t be used on all produce.
 Citrus fruit, for example, has the ability to heal itself, meaning the etchings would disappear after just a few hours.
 Packaging still is desirable in some cases to extend a product’s shelf life, Hagg said.